byronwong/WebPackConsolidate/README.md

 ```

 ### Adding eslint (pre-loaders)
-Following the instructional video pre-loaders and post-loaders are no longer in the spec. loaders is now rules and you use the `enforce` property to define `pre` and `post`.
+Following the instructional video in webpack V3 `pre-loaders` and `post-loaders` are no longer in the spec. loaders is now rules and you use the `enforce` property to define `pre` and `post`.
 ```js
     module: {
         rules: [